pascal-winter/website/draft/toolkits/lapsestudy.md

 with $$d_i$$ the number of "failures" at time $$t$$ and $$n_i$$ the exposed population just before time $$t$$.

 **Tip:**
-The **Kaplan-Meier estimator** intuition is generally easy to grasp on a simple practical example.
-One of them can be found here: [**KaplanMeier_Refresh.xlsx**](https://github.com/pascal-winter/actuarial-tools/tree/master/2.DOCS)
+If you are new to the **Kaplan-Meier estimator**, a simple practical example is generally the best way to grasp the intuition of the method.
+An example is available here: [**KaplanMeier_Refresh.xlsx**](https://github.com/pascal-winter/actuarial-tools/tree/master/2.DOCS)
 {: .notice--warning}